 Did you know that July 11th is National Blueberry Muffin Day in the United States?
-I think the best way to celebrate the day is by enjoying a rich flavorful blueberry muffin!
+Celebrate by enjoying a rich flavorful blueberry muffin!
 Oh, I can't wait to get my hands on these beautiful deep purple berries and bake scrumptious blueberry muffins this weekend for my family.
 We love blueberry muffins.

-Wonderfully, the National Blueberry Muffin Day falls on Sunday, which gives us the motivation to get up early in the morning to celebrate!
+Thankfully, National Blueberry Muffin Day falls on Sunday, which gives us the motivation to get up early in the morning to celebrate!
 Whether it is for breakfast or dessert, blueberry muffins are one of my favorite baked goods to bake at home.
-Nothing compares to seeing the fresh and warm blueberry muffins come out from the oven.
+Nothing compares to seeing the fresh and warm blueberry muffins come out of the oven.
 I enjoy eating a blueberry muffin with a tall glass of iced coffee.

 Let's celebrate it together.
 I have amazing ideas on how we can celebrate National Blueberry Muffin Day this weekend!

 Six Ways to Celebrate National Blueberry Muffin Day

 - Go to your favorite farmer's market and buy fresh blueberries.

 - Make blueberry muffins at home using the recipe below.

 - Check with local bakeries, cafés, and grocery stores to see if they are offering any special products or discounts for the occasion.